 Who you know is often crucial to your success.
 So networking in college is easily one of the most beneficial activities you can take up.
 Your efforts can pay off long after you've graduated.
 And making connections isn't just about making friends.
 It's about giving you the benefits of other people's power and influence.
 It's also about building a good reputation.

 Use these 12 tips to develop the kinds of professional relationships that will serve you well for a long time to come.

 1. Start early.

 Developing good contacts is something that happens over time.
-Think about it: You can't just walk up to somebody and force him or her to like you or want to help you.
+Think about it: You can't just walk up to somebody and force them to like you or want to help you.
 Growing your network requires more finesse.
 It's a courting process built on authentic interactions.
-So begin your efforts as early as you can while still in school.
+So, begin your efforts as early as you can while still in school.
 The sooner you start, the more quality contacts you'll have by the time you graduate.

 2. Get to know your instructors.

 Teachers at the college level can be great resources when it comes to building your network and finding hidden opportunities.
 They are often well-connected or at least know which direction to point you in.
 But the key to getting them to open up and offer extra help is usually to treat them as regular people who have real lives outside of school.
 Visit them during their office hours and show interest in the things they might be working on.
 Just be careful not to grovel.
 If you come across as genuine, instructors tend to be delighted by the chance to provide any assistance they can.
 That could be anything from writing a glowing recommendation letter to introducing you to a great mentor.